Magyartanulas/magyartanulas.github.io/Section3.md

 * **A** flower - *we are talking about one of many flowers out there, it is **not definite**.*

 In Hungarian the articles are `egy, a/az`.
 Article `egy` is indefinite (it is also the number one as well), whereas `a/az`.
-Similar to English, `a` is used when the noun begins with a consonant and `az` with a noun beginning with a vowel (an icecream).
+Similar to English, `a` is used when the noun begins with a consonant and `az` with a noun beginning with a vowel.

 * A kutya - *The dog*
 * Az autó - *The car*